FACTBOX-Key economic policy stances of Japan's next PM candidates | Business

 Japanese Prime Minister Yoshihide Suga, his support ratings in tatters ahead of a general election, said last week he would step down, setting the stage for his replacement as premier and heightening uncertainty on the outlook for economic policy.

-Below are the key economic policy views of candidates to become Japan's next prime minister.
+Below are the key economic policy views of candidates who may become Japan's next prime minister.
 FUMIO KISHIDA

 A former foreign minister with experience as a banker, Kishida had previously said if he were to become the ruling party head, fiscal consolidation would be a major pillar of policy.
 He has also voiced doubts over the Bank of Japan's prolonged ultra-loose monetary policy, saying in 2018 the current stimulus cannot last forever.